-There are literally hundreds of sites that allow you to download or stream your favourite programmes for little of no charge so if you want to watch TV and movies online you have plenty of options.
+Yes, hundreds of sites let you download or stream your favourite programmes for little or no charge, so you have plenty of options.

 However, many of these sites could be breaking intellectual property laws that protect the media industry from people distributing their work without permission.